 We’ll provide you with:

-- Expert market research on the best prices available
+- Expert market research on prices available

 - 100% unbiased water quotes tailored to your business

 - Clear and transparent breakdowns of your water bills

 - Helpful and friendly advice on how to make future savings

 We will provide you with the clarity you need when it comes to switching while saving you time.
 To ensure you get competitive prices we monitor the market so that we can be sure to provide your business with the most up-to-date rates.

 Introducing competition into the market now means that water prices will drop and new packages will be available, making you further savings!

 Being in control of who supplies your business’ water, allows you to use Black Sheep Utilities to ensure that you receive the best customer service and a much clearer breakdown of your water costs.

 You now have the power to decide which water supplier suits your business needs the most.
 If prices rise and you don’t like it, you can switch.